Updated on March 1, 2019

-Symptoms and Types
+Symptoms and Types of Stomatitis in Cats

-- Extensive teeth plaque
+Extensive teeth plaque

-- Excessive drooling or saliva
+Excessive drooling or saliva

-- Fluid buildup in the gums
+Fluid buildup in the gums

 The primary types of inflammation are:

-Several metabolic disorders are also known to cause this inflammation, including an abnormal amount of waste products in the blood stream, inflammation of blood vessels in the mouth (common with diabetes), inadequate levels of the hormone (called parathyroid) and lymphoma.
-Infectious diseases and injuries to the mouth can also cause the inflammation.
+Several metabolic disorders are also known to cause stomatitis in cats, including an abnormal amount of waste products in the bloodstream, inflammation of blood vessels in the mouth (common with diabetes), lymphoma and inadequate levels of the hormone parathyroid.

-A veterinarian will examine your cat's mouth for lesions, teeth decay, plaque, and other noticeable signs that may be causing the inflammation.
+A veterinarian will examine your cat's mouth for lesions, teeth decay, plaque and other noticeable signs that may be causing the inflammation.
 In addition, laboratory blood work will typically be done to rule out any other underlying medical condition for the inflammation.

 Cleaning the mouth and preventing the buildup of plaque is the most effective management of this disease.
 In some cases, cat antibiotics have been proven effective in reducing inflammation of a cat's oral cavity.
 In severe cases, teeth will need to be surgically removed to reduce the inflammation.